Sore Throat: Common Cold, Bacterial Infection Or Throat Cancer?

-We’ve all had sore throats around this time of year.
+We’ve all had sore throats during the winter and even during the summer.
 Your throat feels scratchy and may hurt when you swallow.
 What can you do to soothe a sore throat?
 And when is it a sign of a more serious infection or something worse like throat cancer?

 Most sore throats are caused by viral infections such as the common cold or the flu.
 These throat problems are generally minor and go away on their own.